 Customers do not enjoy spending time on a page that is badly designed.
-By bad design, I mean the incorrect choice of colours and font.
+By bad design, I mean the incorrect choice of colors and font.
 Let us discuss these, one by one.

-The colours that you use on your landing page should be soothing and must not cause eye strain to the customers.
-Similarly, avoid having a page that is colourless and dull.
+The colors that you use on your landing page should be soothing and must not cause eye strain to the customers.
+Similarly, avoid having a page that is colorless and dull.

-Use a properly matched colour scheme on your landing pages.
-Also, using soothing contrasting colours as well as black text on a white background is a great choice for any landing page.
+Use a properly matched color scheme on your landing pages.
+Also, using soothing contrasting colors as well as black text on a white background is an excellent choice for any landing page.

-You can use the Material Design Color Tool by Google to find a good colour combination for your landing page.
+You can use the Material Design Color Tool by Google to find a good color combination for your landing page.

-Make sure that the fonts that you use on your website are modern, legible and clear.
-I would suggest that you avoid fonts that look very old fashioned or the ones that have a complex texture.
+Make sure that the fonts that you use on your website are modern, legible, and clear.
+I would suggest that you avoid fonts that look old fashioned or the ones that have a complex texture.

 3. Make The Design Consistent